delta-io/delta/docs/source/delta-drop-feature.md

 To drop the table feature, you must remove all transaction history associated with the feature and downgrade the protocol.

 #.
 After at least 24 hours have passed, the user executes the `DROP FEATURE` command again with the `TRUNCATE HISTORY` clause.
 #.
-The client confirms that no transactions in the specified retention threshold use the table feature, then truncates the table history to that treshold.
+The client confirms that no transactions in the specified retention threshold use the table feature, then truncates the table history to that threshold.
 #.
 The protocol is downgraded, dropping the table feature.
 #.
 If the table features that are present in the table can be represented by a legacy protocol version, the `minReaderVersion` and `minWriterVersion` for the table are downgraded to the lowest version that supports exactly all remaining features in use by the Delta table.